jedcrandall/jedcrandall.github.com/courses/cse468fall2022/syllabus.md

 guarantee of support from me.
 If you're familiar with Linux you can probably get the homeworks done in your distro of choice without too much trouble.
-I'll try to help but will need to prioritize the needs of students who are stuck with MX Linux 19.4.
+I'll try to help but will need to prioritize the needs of students who are stuck and using MX Linux 19.4.
 If you attempt to do the homeworks in Mac OS, it's probably possible but it's going to be painful and I can't help you at all.
 The same goes for any BSD-based OS.
 If your OS of choice is another UNIX, like Solaris, I also can't help you with OS-specific questions and...seriously?
 If